antiboredom/internet-as-form/README.md

 * Supercuts
 * ...and more!

+By the end of the class you'll have a basic understanding of HTML/CSS/Javascript, and an insight into what's possible online.

 Please bring laptops to class.
 Mac is preferred, but any laptop will do - no tablets please.

 ## Schedule